About Us

 Background

-These are prized for their recreation and their conservation values and are important contributor to Aucklanders’ lifestyle.
+These are prized for their recreation and their conservation values and are an important contributor to Aucklanders’ lifestyles.

 Auckland is the nation’s largest population centre and driver of the country’s economy.
 It is estimated that the city’s current population of some 1.7 million could increase by more than 50% by the year 2050.

 The city’s regional parks are a vital part of the city’s recreation and conservation infrastructure and must be developed to provide for the city’s growing needs.
-These assets are managed under the 2010 Regional Park Management Plan which is being reviewed into the period 2020-2022.
+These assets are managed under the 2022 Regional Park Management Plan.

 Our Objectives